Patrick Reed wins The Northern Trust at Liberty National

 OTHER TOURS

 Hayden Buckley parred the first hole of a playoff with Sam Fidone to win the Mackenzie Tour’s ATB Financial Classic in Calgary, Alberta.
 Buckley shot a 1-under 70 to match Fidone (67) at 18 under. ...
 Calum Hill won the Made in Denmark Challenge for his second Challenge Tour victory in three events.
 The Scot finished with a 5-under 67 for a 22-under 266 total.
 Joel Sjoholm was a stroke back after a 68. ...
 Han Ran Ryu shot a 6-under 66 for a two-shot victory in the Jeju Samdasoo Masters on the Korean LPGA. ...
 Seon Woon Bae closed with a 3-under 69 and made birdie on the first playoff hole to beat Teresa Lu and win the Hokkadio Meiji Cup on the Japan LPGA.
 Women’s British Open champion Hinako Shibuno tied for 13th. ...
-Robynn Ree won the Symetra Tour’s PHC Classic in Milwaukee.
+Robynn Ree won the PHC Classic in Milwaukee for her second Symetra Tour victory of the year.
 She closed with a 6-under 66 to finish at 17-under 199, three strokes ahead of Vicky Hurst.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.